ST10405022/GroupFlow-v5/README.md

 ---

+# Previous Sprint
-## 🧭 Sprint 4: Project Structure and Initial Implementation
+## Sprint 4: Project Structure and Initial Implementation
 **Duration:** 26th June – 8th July
 **Goal:**
 Set up the core infrastructure of the application, initialize the GitHub repository and CI/CD pipeline, and scaffold all necessary classes and layout files to support modular development of GroupFlow.